pursuitEvasionLegos/pursuitEvasionLegos.github.io/_posts/2016-03-03-ev3dev-tutorial.md

 - `catkin_init_workspace`
 - `cd ..`
 - `catkin_make`
-- `sudo cp -r /host-rootfs/home/nick/ros_pkgs/* ./src/` NOTE: you may see a message "sudo: unable to resolve host"...this is ok!
+- `sudo cp -r /host-rootfs/home/user/ros_pkgs/* ./src/` NOTE: you may see a message "sudo: unable to resolve host"...this is ok!
+NOTE2: Enter the actual username in place of user
 - `cd ./src`
 - `sudo chown -R robot:robot *`
 - `cd ..`